Chapter 11: Spiritual Possibilities

 Systemic and Holistic Spirits

-A connective system that is a spirit to us I call a systemic spirit.
-I also distinguish a holistic spirit, the holism of a systemic spirit, to include only the milder influences of the system's holism without the system's interactive forces.
+A connective system that is a spirit to me I call a systemic spirit.
+I also distinguish a holistic spirit, the holism of a systemic spirit, to include only the milder effects of the system's holism without the system's interactive forces.
 (Again, the reason I distinguish between them will become clear later.)
-The cosmic connective system is a systemic spirit to us and its holism a holistic spirit.
-I call them the cosmic systemic spirit and the cosmic holistic spirit.
-These cosmic spirits permeate the entire universe at every scale but their influence is limited inside pockets of architecture.

 The atmosphere of our planet is a systemic spirit to me and its holism a holistic spirit.
 Why?
 Because the atmosphere influences me, through my connective interactions with the air molecules around me and their interactions with air molecules around them and so on, imaginably extending to all the air in the Earth's atmosphere.
-There are nuances of its holism as my body is touched by the wind, as the air warms or cools me, in the fragrances reaching my nose, in the sounds reaching my ears, in the filling of my lungs and the pulsing of my breath.
+There are nuances of the atmosphere's holism as my body is touched by the wind, as the air warms or cools me, in the fragrances reaching my nose, in the sounds reaching my ears, in the filling of my lungs and the pulsing of my breath.
 But the atmosphere as a system is beyond my control and so is a systemic spirit to me, and its holism a holistic spirit.
 (This incidentally is a really nice example because the word 'spirit' is derived from the Latin for 'breath'.
 Many have conceived of the air as a natural spirit, but few (if any) have conceived of our planet's atmosphere as a spirit!)

 Similarly our solar system and galaxy are connective systems that influence us (much more remotely of course) and are beyond our control, so we can consider them and their holisms as spirits too.
 When swimming in a lake or ocean, we could consider the lake or ocean to be systemic spirits, and the fish that inhabit them could also consider them spirits, were they capable of that consideration.